QuantEcon/lecture-source-jl/source/rst/multi_agent_models/schelling.rst

 .. figure:: /_static/figures/schelling_fig4.png

-In this instance, the program terminated after 4 cycles through the set of agents, indicating that all agents had reached a state of happiness
+In this instance, the program terminated after 4 cycles through the set of agents, indicating that all agents had reached a state of happiness.

-What is striking about the pictures is how rapidly racial integration breaks down
+What is striking about the pictures is how rapidly racial integration breaks down.

-This is despite the fact that people in the model don't actually mind living mixed with the other type
+This is despite the fact that people in the model don't actually mind living mixed with the other type.

-Even with these preferences, the outcome is a high degree of segregation
+Even with these preferences, the outcome is a high degree of segregation.

 Exercises
 =========